plotly/graphing-library-docs/_posts/plotly_js/guides/migrating-to-v4/2026-07-17-migrating-to-v4.md

 ## Sankey layout

 `@plotly/d3-sankey` was upgraded from 0.7.2 to 0.12.3.
-The schema is unchanged, but node y-positions and link paths shift for the same figure.
-No code change needed unless you had output locked to specific pixel positions.

-To pin node/link order (for animation or side-by-side comparisons), use the new `sankey.node.sort` and `sankey.link.sort` attributes with `'input'`.
-Defaults preserve v3-equivalent auto ordering.
+Node y-positions and link paths may  change slightly.

 ---

-## MathJax v2 dropped
+## MathJax v2 support removed

-Plotly.js now supports **MathJax v3 and v4** for LaTeX rendering. **MathJax v2 support has been removed** — figures using a v2 bundle will no longer render math expressions.
+Plotly.js now supports **MathJax v3 and v4** for LaTeX rendering. **MathJax v2 support has been removed**.
 If your page bundles MathJax v2, upgrade to v3 or v4:

 ```html
 <!-- v3 -->